pouannes/ellispsis-drive-challenge/README.md

-# Ellipsis-Drive Challenge: overview
+# Ellipsis-Drive Challenge: some notes

 ## Notes on the code and the implementation

 - The components are kept quite short on purpose, for better readability and maintainability.
+  - The `Overview` component is on the longer side, mainly because I kept all the logic there.
+If necessary, that logic could be refactored out with custom hooks for example.
 - I didn't separate logic and layout in components, mainly because I feel that using functional components make this separation less relevant.
 - I kept the file structure quite flat because I feel it isn't large enough to do otherwise.
 In larger apps more hierarchy could be necessary.
 - The `Overview` page is served at `/overview` to mimic how it would be in a real app. `/` redirects to `/overview`.